Battling COVID-19, South Africa prepares for first vaccines

-JOHANNESBURG (AP) — Battling a COVID-19 resurgence driven by a more infectious variant, South Africa is preparing to roll out its first vaccines to frontline healthcare workers.
+JOHANNESBURG (AP) — Battling a COVID-19 resurgence driven by a more infectious variant, South Africa is preparing to roll out its first vaccines to frontline healthcare workers in February.

-A delivery of 1 million doses of the AstraZeneca vaccine is expected to arrive imminently at Johannesburg’s international airport and there are plans for jabs to be given to doctors and nurses starting next week.
+A delivery of 1 million doses of the AstraZeneca vaccine is to arrive at Johannesburg’s international airport on Monday, Health Minister Zweli Mkhize announced Wednesday night.
+He said the vaccines will go through a verification process and then will be distributed to all South Africa’s provinces for jabs to be given to doctors and nurses starting mid-February.

-Health Minister Zweli Mkhize has said South Africa intends to vaccinate 67% of its 60 million people in 2021, starting with the most vulnerable health workers.
-He is expected to speak about the arrival of the vaccines later Wednesday.
+Mkhize said South Africa intends to vaccinate 67% of its 60 million people in 2021, starting with the most vulnerable health workers.

 The start of South Africa’s vaccination drive, one of the first in Africa, comes as the country has the continent’s highest numbers of confirmed cases and deaths.
 South Africa’s 1.4 million cumulative cases, including 41,797 deaths, represent about 40% of the cases reported by all of Africa’s 54 countries.

-The shipment of vaccines produced by the Serum Institute of India is expected to arrive by air freight from Mumbai, India, according to local media.
-The first 1 million doses are to be followed by 500,000 doses in February.
+The shipment of 1 million vaccine doses produced by the Serum Institute of India is to be followed by 500,000 doses in February.

 The initial vaccines will not cover all of South Africa’s 1.25 million healthcare workers, so the first round will go to those with the highest risk in intensive care units, especially those performing intubations, health experts said.